EPA’s new carbon plan won’t slow coal unit shutdowns: utilities

 It marks the Trump administration’s most aggressive effort to help coal companies stung by falling demand from power plants.

-A Reuters survey of 44 utilities that have announced plans to shutter their coal units in the coming years showed none currently expects the new EPA proposal will impact the timing of those retirements.
-The survey showed 23 operators believe the proposal will have no impact, three believe it is too early to say if it will have an impact, six declined to comment, and the rest did not respond.
+A Reuters survey of 44 utilities that have announced plans to shutter their coal units in the coming years showed none of them currently expects the new EPA proposal will affect the timing of those retirements.
+The survey showed 23 operators believe the proposal will have no impact, three believe it is too early to say if it will have an impact, seven declined to comment, and the rest did not respond.

 The responses suggest that a years-long shift away from coal – driven primarily by competition from cheap and abundant natural gas, the rise of renewable energy sources and anti-pollution rules – will likely continue on the basis of economics and not regulation.